 WINDLIFE GREEN ASIA

-During several visits over a span of nearly 9 months since October 2017, the management of Windlife Green BV has found substantial potential for wind farms in several regions of south-east Asia.
+During several visits over the last 3 years the management of Windlife Green BV has found substantial potential for wind farms in several regions of south-east Asia.

 Regions such as Indonesia, Vietnam and Myanmar: